openstax/corgi/docs/distribution/cli.rst

 CLI (WIP)
 =========

-The CLI should be explained here some information can be found about it here - https://github.com/openstax/output-producer-service/tree/master/bakery
+The CLI should be explained here, in the meantime you can find more information about it  `here <https://github.com/openstax/output-producer-service/tree/master/bakery>`_.